Vested interests: institutional inertia or wilfull ignorance

 What constitutes necessary or sufficient evidence that a mis-match between the writing and the adept hand is NOT a co-factor causing or sustaining the presenting problem?

 Of course, if one doesn’t look for it, one can’t find it.
+But what if it is found and the relevant agencies are informed but they ‘choose’ to at best ignore or at worst deny its role a a co-factor in whatever the presenting problem?
 And here we pose Judge Mort, Prof. McKay and ex-MP David Moffat’s questions.

 1:1 Questions posed: